 Understanding the problem

 Many of the Mediterranean regions of the European Economic Area face significantly high unemployment rates.
-The statistics, however, cover qualitative particulat characteristics.
+The statistics, however, cover particular qualitative characteristics.

 Among the general unemployed population, the economically inactive (NEETs – Not in Employment, Education or Training) and especially young persons between 25- 29 years old face pressing economic, and social problems.
 Up to date lack of coordination between actors and interventions as well as absence of personalized support having been hindering any prospect of solution.

 Unemployment of the young people is only a part of the wider image.

 Southern European countries belong to the cluster of the ‘very-hard-hit’ economies from the current economic crisis.
 Specifically Greece, Italy, Spain and Cyprus, face a ‘toxic mix’ of high unemployment, with significant representation of the younger gerenarations, and anemic growth in the aftermath of the recession.

 In addition to that, the political geography of the Mediterranean regions of the European Economic Area has also been unfavourable the last years.
 Greece, Italy, Spain and Cyprus have become the entry points of mixed migration flows.
 The economic pressure of managing the humanitarian aspect of the flows and of contibuting in their integration later on adds to the socio-economic pressure of tackling unemployment.

 Neither the territorial geography has been supporting.
 Insularity, mountainous environment and generally the fractured landscape hinder mobility, communication and resource management.

 The Mediterranean societies, however, have been enduring extremities for thousand years presenting not only a remarkable resilience but indeed the development of several civilisations.
 Trans-local communication and transfer of know how has been the cornerstone of that resilience.